ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of rain showers after 2pm.
+         <h3>This Afternoon</h3>A slight chance of rain showers.
 Mostly cloudy.
 High near 56, with temperatures falling to around 53 in the afternoon.
+West
-         West wind 6 to 10 mph, with gusts as high as 25 mph.
+         wind 6 to 10 mph, with gusts as high as 22 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">